lbl-srg/ctrl-flow-dev/docs/modelica-resources.md

         fanSupDra,
 ```

-TODO: `inner` keyword
+TODO: `inner` keyword - does this impact traversal?

 ### Option Discovery

 Available template selections are NOT all listed in a single file.
-To get the full tree of available options, inherited classes and subcomponents need to be traversed recursively.
+To get the full tree of available options, extended models, subcomponents, and `record`s need to be traversed recursively.

+A `record` is

 Doing so will generate a tree of options for the model and subcomponents.

-NOTE: an example of extending a class, Multizone VAV extends PartialAirHandler
+NOTE: an example of extending a model, Multizone VAV extends PartialAirHandler

 ```
 within Buildings.Templates.AirHandlersFans;